3.84 Primary Teachers

-The Africa Teacher Foundation is staffed entirely of volunteers.
+The Africa Teacher Foundation is staffed entirely with volunteers.
 All money raised goes directly to benefit the children of Africa through teacher training programs as well as the distribution of food and medical supplies.
-Currently, 800 teachers have been trained, and through the efforts of teachers, over 30,000 students have been reached.
+Currently, 2,000 teachers have been trained, and through the efforts of those teachers, over 35,000 students have been reached.

 Teachers often tend to teach the way they were taught, but these Kenyan teachers are most anxious to embrace all approaches.
 Change is difficult and sometimes slow but can happen as witnessed by the over 500 teachers who have been trained and the establishment of the Africa Teacher Foundation Center for Pedagogy, which is a permanent center in Nairobi run by teaches who have been trained through the institutes.